hsidky/SAPHRON/README.md

 ##### OpenMP

 SAPHRON uses OpenMP to parallelize energy and neighbor list calculations.
 It relies on compilers that support the `-fopenmp` flag.
-Any recent C++11 compatible compiler should support this, including GCC 4.9.x and Clang 3.4+.
+Any recent C++11 compatible compiler should support this, including GCC 4.9.x at **minimum** (required for regex support) and Clang 3.4+.

 ##### Additional information